IoMT-Lab/spec_builder/README.md

 Work-in-progress and local-run notes

 - This project is a work in progress.
 It is intended to be run locally for experimentation and development.
+- Assurance Case generation and code analysis are still very much in development.
 - The backend may call local Python scripts and (on macOS) may use small native helpers for convenience (for example, an optional file-browse helper).
 Those helpers may require local permission to run.
 - There are no production-grade security controls by default.
 Do not run this on a public server without adding proper authentication, path sanitization, and other hardening.